-Information Line: (920-433-1933) Information about any closings will typically be available as early as 5:00 a.m. for day classes, labs, and practicum, and typically by 1:00 p.m. for evening classes, labs, and practicum experiences.
+Information Line: (920-433-1933) Information about any closings will typically be available as early as 5:00 am for day classes, labs, and practicum, and typically by 1:00 pm for evening classes, labs, and clinical experiences.

 Website: Check the home page for any cancellations.